microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + A specified Resource [Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
 + All Resources on a FHIR server (e.g., querying against a search parameter shared by all Resources)

 The simplest way to execute a search in FHIR is to send a `GET` API request.
-For example, if you want to pull all Patient Resources in the FHIR server database, you could query for the `Patient` Resource type:
+For example, if you want to pull all Patient Resource instances in the FHIR server database, you could query for the `Patient` Resource type:

 ```azurecli
 GET {{FHIR_URL}}/Patient